Dash cam reviews: What you need to catch the maniacs and meteors of daily driving

 I definitely had my favorites, but all the products will capture any metal-on-metal incidents you’re unlucky enough to experience.
 Although in the case of the Yada (one of our lowest-rated products), only during the day.

+Dash cams have plenty of room to evolve.
 As nice as dual-channel is, there’s talk about true 360-degree video.
 Check out TechHive’s review of PowerDVD 16’s 3D playback to see how compelling that can be.
 We’re also waiting for some sort of off-device storage, or continuous web upload, so that the evidence of who stole your car doesn’t disappear with said vehicle.
+Keep checking our roundup for new reviews and developments.

 -